Perlkonig/grav-plugin-graveyard/README.md

   - /nonexistent/post
 ```

 The `enabled` field turns the plugin off an on.
 The `graveyard` field is a simple list of routes.
 When Grav can't find a given page, it first checks to see if it's on this list.
 If it does, it emits a `410`.
-Otherwise it passes control to the **Error** and emits a `404`.
+Otherwise it passes control to the [Error](https://github.com/getgrav/grav-plugin-error) plugin and emits a `404`.